Mukesh Ambani: Career

-In 1981 he started to help his father Dhirubhai Ambani run their family business, Reliance Industries Limited.
-By this time, it had already expanded so that it also dealt in refining and petrochemicals.
-The business also included products and services in the retail and telecommunications industries.
-Reliance Retail Ltd., another subsidiary, is also the largest retailer in India.
-Reliance's Jio has earned a top-five spot in the country's telecommunication services since its public launch on 5 September 2016.
+Mukesh Ambani set up Reliance Infocomm Limited (later Reliance Communications Limited), which was focused on information and communications technology initiatives.
+At the age of 24, Ambani was given charge of the construction of Patalganga petrochemical plant when the company was heavily investing in oil refinery and petrochemicals.

+Ambani directed and led the creation of the world's largest grassroots petroleum refinery in Jamnagar, India, which could produce 660,000 barrels per day (33 million tonnes per year) in 2010, integrated with petrochemicals, power generation, port, and related infrastructure.
+In December 2013, Ambani announced the possibility of a "collaborative venture" with Bharti Airtel in setting up digital infrastructure for the 4G network in India.
+On 18 June 2014, Ambani said he will invest Rs 1.8 trillion (short scale) across businesses in the next three years and launch 4G broadband services in 2015.

+In February 2014, a First Information Report (FIR) alleging criminal offences was filed against Ambani for alleged irregularities in the pricing of natural gas from the KG basin.

+Ambani was elected as a member of the National Academy of Engineering in 2016 for engineering and business leadership in oil refineries, petrochemical products, and related industries.

-As of 2016, Ambani was ranked as the 36th richest person in the world, and has consistently held the title of India's richest person on Forbes magazine's list for the past ten years.
+As of 2015, Ambani ranked fifth among India's philanthropists, according to China's Hurun Research Institute.
+He was appointed as a Director of Bank of America and became the first non-American to be on its board.
+As of 2016, Ambani was ranked as the 36th richest person in the world and has consistently held the title of India's richest person on Forbes magazine's list for the past ten years.
 He is the only Indian businessman on Forbes' list of the world's most powerful people.
-As of October 2020, Mukesh Ambani was ranked by Forbes as the 6th-wealthiest person in the world.
 He surpassed Jack Ma, executive chairman of Alibaba Group, to become Asia's richest person with a net worth of $44.3 billion in July 2018.
 He is also the wealthiest person in the world outside North America and Europe.

-As of 2015, Ambani ranked fifth among India's philanthropists, according to China's Hurun Research Institute.
-He was appointed as a Director of Bank of America and became the first non-American to be on its board.
+As of February 2018, Bloomberg's "Robin Hood Index" estimated that Ambani's personal wealth was enough to fund the operations of the Indian federal government for 20 days.

-Through Reliance, he also owns the Indian Premier League franchise Mumbai Indians and is the founder of the Indian Super League, a football league in India.
-In 2012, Forbes named him one of the richest sports owners in the world.
-He resides at the Antilia, one of the world's most expensive private residences with its value reaching $1 billion.
+Through Reliance, Ambani also owns the Indian Premier League franchise Mumbai Indians and is the founder of the Indian Super League, a football league in India.